SynixeTactical/Documents/guides/grenades.md

 The call out should not slow down your ability to respond to threats.
 At a minimum you must always call out "[Grenade Type] Out!"

 If the employment of the grenade fails, the thrower should immediately alert the other operators in his vicinity.
+When calling a bad grenade toss, the direction **must** be included in the call.

 Example:

 > Bad 'nade!
+South West!
 > Bad frag!
+North!
 > Bad stun!
-Get down!
+East1

 ### Risks of Use

-When firing throwing fragmentation grenades, you need to know the impact radius and fragmentation radius to maximize injury on the enemy and reduce friendly injuries.
+When throwing fragmentation grenades, you need to know the impact radius and fragmentation radius to maximize injury on the enemy and reduce friendly injuries.

 The approximate lethality of an M67 fragmentation grenade is: